This post may contain affiliate links, see my Privacy Policy and Disclosure Statement

 - juice of 1 lime

-- 1 pint Cherub tomatoes, or similar small tomatoes*
+- 1 pint Cherub tomatoes - or similar small tomatoes

-- 2 cups Hatch green chile*
+- 2 cups chopped Hatch green chile

 - 1 teaspoon sea salt and fresh ground pepper